AliceO2Group/QualityControl/doc/Advanced.md

   3. The function `getDataProducerAlgorithm` which must return an `AlgorithmSpec` i.e. the actual algorithm that produces the data.
 * [DataProducerExample.cxx](../Framework/src/DataProducerExample.cxx) :
   This is just the implementation of the header described just above.
 You will probably want to modify `getDataProducerSpec` and the inner-most block of `getDataProducerAlgorithm`.
 You might be taken aback by the look of this function, if you don't know what a _lambda_ is just ignore it and write your code inside the accolades.

+You will probably write it in your detector's O2 directory rather than in the QC repository.

 ## Access conditions from the CCDB